nDenerserve/SmartPi/readme Kopie.md

 This should return something like this:

-    i2c_dev                20480  0
+    i2c_dev                 5859  0
-    i2c_bcm2835            16384  0
+    i2c_bcm2708             4834  0

-If the module is not listed, activate i2c via sudo raspi-config or add it in following way to the system:
+If the module is not listed, add it to the system.

     echo 'i2c-dev' | sudo tee -a /etc/modules
     sudo modprobe 'i2c-dev'